elastic/observability-docs/.github/ISSUE_TEMPLATE/docs-request.md

 * [ ] Other (please describe)

 *(We need to have a contact person in the product/development team to provide information about how the item to be documented works)*
-*(This can be omitted in the case that the content is contributed, as the contact person will be the one making the initial contrinution)*
+*(This can be omitted in the case that the content is contributed, as the contact person will be the one making the initial contribution)*

 **Contact Person:**